Americans with Student Loans

 Student Loan Collections

 You are also protected against forced collections on federal student loans, such as garnishment of wages, tax refunds, and Social Security benefits, as well as negative credit reporting during this time period.
+More information on federal student loan payments and collections can be found here.

 Student Loan Payments by Employers